bright/new-www/content/blog/striking-a-balance-adam’s-journey-through-hybrid-and-native-app-development.md

 This necessity "forced" me to learn Kotlin, which opened up more opportunities to optimize our hybrid app. **Whenever we found that certain features couldn't be optimized with React Native alone, we turned to native technologies**, building those parts in Kotlin to achieve better results.
 I've also been learning Swift, though I haven't yet had the opportunity to work with it professionally.

 <div className="image">![quote](/images/adam_quote_cross_platform.png "quote")</div>

+I've encountered numerous hybrid applications that reached their efficiency limits, and turning to native tech was the only way to optimize certain features.
+So, **knowing both hybrid and native stacks is crucial, even if you specialize in cross-platform development**.